Deaths rise as Nepal issues more permits for Mount Everest

 Once only accessible to well-heeled elite mountaineers, Nepal’s booming climbing market has driven down the cost of an expedition, opening Everest up to hobbyists and adventure-seekers.
 They are required to have a doctors’ note deeming them physically fit, but not to prove their stamina at such extreme heights.

 Because of the altitude, climbers have just hours to reach the top before they are at risk of a pulmonary edema, when the lungs fill with liquid.
-From Camp Four at 26,240 feet to the 29,035-foot peak, the final push on Everest is known as the “death zone.”
+From Camp Four at 8,000 meters (26,240 feet) to the 8,850-meter (29,035-foot) peak, the final push on Everest is known as the “death zone.”

 The conditions are so intense at such times that when a person dies, no one can afford to expend energy on carrying the body down from the mountain.